lucasdiamantaras/PM2.5/README.md

 ## Introduction

 This project aims to explore and analyze global air pollution data, with a focus on PM2.5 concentration levels, to uncover trends, insights, and regional disparities.

+Python will be our main tool, ideal for its strong data analysis and visualization libraries, enabling us to dig into PM2.5 air quality data efficiently.

-Using an Agile methodology, we approach this analysis in iterative cycles, allowing for continuous improvement, adaptation, and incorporation of feedback at every stage.
-Although this is a solo project, we will still benefit from understading the method and applying it hands on.
+Using an Agile methodology, we approach this work in iterative cycles, allowing for continuous improvement, adaptation, and incorporation of feedback at every stage.
+Although this is a solo project, we will still benefit by learning about the method and applying it hands on.

 **What is PM2.5?**